What to expect - children

 The operation is carried out at Bristol Children's Hospital by a

-straightforward and carries very few risks.
-The risks will be
+operation is straightforward and carries very few risks.
+The risks

-discussed with you.
-Most children make a very swift recovery and
+will be discussed with you.
+Most children make a very swift

-are bouncing around at home within a couple of days.
-We
+recovery and are bouncing around at home within a couple of days.

-advise families to keep the child quiet at home (!) for a couple of
+We advise families to keep the child quiet at home (!) for a

-Your child won't hear anything until the speech processor is
+Your child probably won't hear anything until the speech

 familiar with the new technology.
-Your child will have a chance to
+You will be given ideas to help

 on'

-This is the moment your child's speech processor is
+This is the moment your child's speech processors are switched

-switched on for the first time.
-The child's processor is linked up
+on for the first time.
+Their processors are linked up to a

-to a computer, and the audiologist plays a series of beeps and
+computer, and the audiologist plays a series of beeps and buzzes to

-buzzes to set the parameters right for your child.
-Most families
+set the parameters right for your child.
+Most families expect

-expect something extraordinary to happen, but it's usually very
+something extraordinary to happen, but it's usually very quiet -

-quiet - maybe a little eye widening here, or a blink there.
+maybe a little eye widening here, or a blink there.
+A series

-A series of individual programmes will be created and loaded into
+of individual programmes will be created and loaded into the speech

-they first go home, but they won't hear very much.
-At this
+go home, but they won't hear very much and it will take time for

 It takes weeks or months: